 DC Comics has described this series as the horror comic of the line.

 Art by Andy Kubert.
-Written by Scott Snyder.
+Written by Scott Snyder and Aaron Gillespie.

-This series will be inspired by the original Challengers of the Unknown, but with a new cast and new adventures.
+This series is a modernised version of the classic Challengers of the Unknown concept, but with a new cast and new adventures.

 Art by Ryan Sook.
 Written by Steve Orlando.